by Michael Leamons

 Evidently, early-on, provisions were made for educating the community's youth.
 Patillo Fuller (head of one of the families listed on the Old Hico Historical Marker)* is documented as having taught school in 1860 in a one room log structure where, "The seats were made of split postoak logs, and the pupils worked at tables made of pine, with tallow candles used for lighting purposes on dark, early winter days."

 The settlers were faced with numerous hardships.
-In an 1861 letter to the editor, one Hamilton County resident lamented, "Some of our citizens are doing without bread and have no money to buy it.
+In an 1861 letter-to-the-editor, one Hampton resident lamented, "Some of our citizens are doing without bread and have no money to buy it.
 The fact is there is no money in the county."
 In addition to the privations of frontier life, the county's pioneers were confronted by the isolation created by a primitive transportation system, financial losses to cattle rustlers and the dangers posed by some of the indigenous peoples.
 The nearest Indian tribes, the Waco, Tawakoni and Tonkawa were generally friendly.
 The same could not be said of the Comanche, whose homeland, the Comancheria, extended across some 240,000 square miles of prairie to the west and northwest of Hico.
+According to Alford, "A great many Indians were still in the county, and it was dangerous for people to travel alone, as those Indians would kill them at every opportunity.
+Besides the constant danger of losing their lives, the settlers had the risk of the Indians making raids, killing off their stock."

 Many of the settlers' encounters with the Comanche ended in tragedy.
 One, in the fall of 1863, didn't.
 Patillo and Henry Fuller and some of the other men of the community had gone on a hog hunt.
 One evening while in search of their camp, young Ship Tabor, unexpectedly, rode into the midst of some Indians skinning a beef.
 Knowing how they loved horses, Ship sent his horse towards the Indians and shinnied up a tree.
 "The Indians then began riding around the tree, yelling like demons and using their bows in a manner indicating their intention to shoot him.
 He would present his gun, when they would laugh and jabber in great glee.
 He said it might have been fun for them but it was a serious thing for him."
 The Indians took his horse and left.
 By then, night had fallen.
 Afoot, Ship made his way through the darkness to the home of Dr. Reed's widow.
 When the men returned from their hog hunt, "Uncle Henry Fuller, who was a very religious man, said to him, 'Ship, did you think about praying?'
 Ship replied, 'Uncle Henry, I would have prayed, but I was afraid to shut my eyes, for fear the d----d things would catch me.'"